-Chai contains many health benefits from the tea and the spices it’s blended with.
+Chai contains many health benefits from the tea and the spices it’s blended with that make it a popular invigorating wellness tea.
 However, while a cup of masala chai is healthy to sip on for several reasons, it’s important to note that classic chai recipes are often sweetened with white sugar.
 If you don’t want to use sugar in your chai, it can be substituted with honey, agave, or your favorite alternative sweetener with little effect on the overall taste.

 With black teas such as Assam or Darjeeling as the most common tea base for chai, it’s an effective energy boost for a morning or afternoon pick-me-up.
 A typical cup of chai with black tea will contain around half the amount of caffeine as coffee, but still more than most other types of tea.

 Research shows that chai is full of healthy antioxidants due to the polyphenols in tea and the healthy spices.
-Rooted in Ayurvedic medicine, the healing spices and black tea used may help lower bad cholesterol, have anti-inflammatory properties, aid digestion, increase metabolism, and reduce blood sugar.
+Rooted in Ayurvedic medicine, the healing spices and black tea used may help lower bad cholesterol, have anti-inflammatory properties, increase metabolism, and reduce blood sugar.
+Chai tea is also known to have antimicrobial, antifungal, and antibacterial properties that are beneficial for aiding digestion.
 We recommend this traditional Tulsi Masala Chai by Organic India for a delicious mix of Indian spices, black tea, and the benefits of tulsi for a sip full of goodness.

 DOES CHAI HAVE CAFFEINE?